 Democratic candidate running for New York State Senate District 6

-- Allowing those who make less than $300,000 to take the full SALT exemption in excess of the federally mandated $10,000 cap
+- Allows those making less than $300,000 to take the full SALT deduction

 - Raise the Senior Citizen real property tax exemption and the Disabilities Real Property Tax exemption to $50,000

 - Cap real property taxes for senior citizens